The Ultimate List of Pure Michigan Breweries

 32. Saugatuck Brewing Co. – Douglas

-With a full menu, outdoor searing and live music on Saturdays, Saugatuck Brewing Co. is the perfect mix of fun and relaxing.
+With a full menu, outdoor seating and live music on Saturdays, Saugatuck Brewing Co. is the perfect mix of fun and relaxing.

-Founded and owned by a trio of blonde-haired sisters, as a passion project and is now a thriving brewery with a hand-crafted menu.
+Founded and owned by a trio of blonde-haired sisters as a passion project, this is a thriving brewery with a hand-crafted menu.